This task is best suited for use in a development environment.

 Deployment directories might change between Enterprise Server releases.

-You can also view the full syntax and options of the subcommand by typing asadmin help deploy at the command line.
+You can also view the full syntax and options of the subcommand by typing asadmin help set at the command line.